TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 --------------------------------

+- Demo added for three.js with encapsulated constructors
 - Doc link repaired
 - Fix for #317: Wrong exception type for aList ['aStringLiteral']
 - Enhancement for #316: filter doesn't support None for func